pivotal-ben-chacko/nginx-dynamic-module-app/README.md

 Include module in Application

-1. create a modules directory in the root of your projects directory.
+1. Create a modules directory in the root of your projects directory.
-2. copy the compiled module from /opt/nginx to ./modules directory.
+2. Copy the compiled module from /opt/nginx to ./modules directory.
+3. From the root of your project directory, do a cf push to deploy app.

 ```
 cf push nginx-test -b nginx-buildpac